Dr. Tricia Stan

 Taylor University, Upland, IN

-Chemistry Department Adjunct Faculty teaching a non-majors chemistry class from 2000-2006.
-Assistant professor of chemistry 2006 – present teaching a variety of classes and labs as well as supervising student hiring for the department.
+Chemistry Department – Associate professor of chemistry teaching Inorganic Chemistry and a variety of classes and labs as well as supervising student hiring for the department.
+Adjunct Faculty teaching a non- major’s chemistry class from 2000 – Spring 2006.

 Manchester College, N Manchester, IN